The series of earthquakes Canterbury experienced, starting in September 2010, caused several types of land damage.

 In December 2014, the High Court delivered a Declaratory Judgment that confirmed (among other things) that EQC could recognise Increased Flooding Vulnerability and Increased Liquefaction Vulnerability as forms of land damage.

-EQC has begun settling claims which include Increased Flooding Vulnerability land damage and expects to have most of these settlements completed by early 2016.
+EQC has begun settling claims which include Increased Flooding Vulnerability land damage and expects to have all settlements completed by the end of 2016.

 Port Hills land damage

 Almost all settlements of claims for land damage in the Port Hills are completed.

 How to request a review of your land settlement

 Customers who receive their land settlement pack can ask EQC to review its decisions on whether the insured land has damage and/or the settlement amount paid.
 For more information visit the How to request a review of your land settlement section.

 If your house is insured, EQC generally also insures a defined area of your residential land.
 In the ‘What we do’ section of this website you can find out what land is and isn’t covered.

 Shared land – this refers to land claims where the ownership of the land needs to be established before a settlement can be made, e.g. under a cross-lease.
 This can cause delays in settling the land claim.
 You can find out more on the Shared land page.